Top 50+ Embedded C Interview Questions and Answers

 Bit-banding is a memory-mapping technique used in some microcontrollers to efficiently access individual bits within memory-mapped peripherals.
 It involves mapping each bit in a memory word to a separate addressable bit-band alias, allowing atomic bit manipulation operations using simple load and store instructions.
 Bit-banding simplifies bit-level access to hardware peripherals, reduces code complexity, and improves performance in embedded C programming, especially in time-critical applications requiring fast and precise bit manipulation.

-58. Impact of embedded C’s low-level driver libraries on code portability and hardware abstraction?
+58. How do embedded C’s low-level driver libraries impact code portability and hardware abstraction?

 Ans: